 As a design object, masks have had a pretty crazy 2020.
 There aren’t many instances in history where a garment goes from niche personal choice to mandated global ubiquity over the course of a season.
 I’ve got a few months of experience guinea-pigging as a regular mask-user now, and I’ll tell you this: not all masks are equal.

 If you wear a surgical mask, it must be binned after use.
-In Fremantle, land of the KeepCup and not just one, but two zero waste stores, single-use is simply not going to cut it.
+In Fremantle, land of not just one but two zero waste stores, single-use is simply not going to cut it.
 But we can’t just be wrapping a scarf around our face and calling it PPE.
 The best fabric masks have strict specifications and cleaning requirements.

 Three layers of fabric are highly recommended.
 For the outer layer, a water resistant fabric like polyester or polypropylene.
 The middle layer needs to be a fabric blend like cotton polyester or polypropylene, and the inner layer should be a water-absorbent cotton.
 Also: wash it.
 Please.
 Every day after use.
 Those things get sticky.